 Links to e-mail, Facebook and Twitter.

-Clicking on the info button (or the linked names in case of PHP pages) allows the presentation of the selected feature in the map and provides further information and links (e.g. to Wikipedia and Google Maps).
-The links of column headings allow a dynamic sorting of the table content.
+Clicking on table rows allows the presentation of the selected place in the map and provides further information and links (e.g. to Wikipedia and Google Maps).
+Clicking on column headings performs a dynamic sorting of the table content according to the selected column.

 In addition to the statistics, which are presented on HTML pages, a map viewer shows the location and population of cities and administrative areas.
 Population figures can be visualized by an interactive chart viewer.